satoru-hara/03_NSW/HNS_Description.md

 ---

 ## Overview
-The Human Natural Structure (HNS) is a dual-layer explanatory framework describing human functioning through two complementary
+The Human Natural Structure (HNS) is a dual-layer explanatory framework that describes human functioning through two complementary structures: the natural layers that constitute human behavior, and the cognitive categories used to interpret and communicate those layers.
-structures:

-1. **HNS Human Natural Layers**
-   The internal natural architecture of human behavior—how humans operate as biological, cognitive, interactive, and environmental systems.
+The natural layers represent how humans operate as biological, cognitive, interactive, and environmental systems.
+The cognitive categories provide the conceptual scaffolding used to classify and explain those natural structures.

-2. **HNS Abstract Cognitive Categories**
-   The external explanatory structure used to interpret, classify, and communicate that natural architecture.

-Together, these two sets of six elements form a coherent **2 × 6 correspondence structure**:
+Together, these two sets of six elements form a coherent 2 × 6
-the Human Natural Layers define *what operates*, while the Abstract Cognitive Categories define *how that operation is described*.
+correspondence: the natural layers define what operates, while the cognitive categories define how that operation is described.

-HNS does not prescribe methods, interventions, or practices.
+HNS does not prescribe methods or practices.
 It records the structure of human functioning and the structure of its explanation.

 ---